How to Beat Diabetes step by step with diet

 Watch this Video to Understand Myths Surrounding Diabetic Diet

 Say Hello to Whole Grains

 According to Ayurveda…. barley (yava) is the best grain for managing diabetes.
-Whole grains regulate glycemic response, increases insulin sensitivity, improves pancreatic β-cell functions and insulin secretion.
-Hence it is highly recommended to have whole and multi-grain breads, whole-wheat pasta, brown rice, low-fat and multigrain crackers, low sugar, whole grain cereals, oatmeal, bran, bulgur, buckwheat, low-fat, whole-grain baked goods with added bran or oat bran, pasta, high fiber cereal, corn, oatmeal, millet, barley and rye.
+Whole grains regulate glycemic response, increases insulin sensitivity, improves pancreatic β-cell functions, and insulin secretion.
+Hence it is highly recommended to have whole and multi-grain bread, whole-wheat pasta, brown rice, low-fat and multigrain crackers, low sugar, whole grain cereals, oatmeal, bran, bulgur, buckwheat, low-fat, whole-grain baked goods with added bran or oat bran, pasta, high fiber cereal, corn, oatmeal, millet, barley, and rye.
 Ayurveda also prescribes old rice (purana shali), as one of the cereals beneficial to diabetic patients.

 [Read Aahara -food for diabetes]

 Diabetic patients can look forward to improved glycemic control, reduced HbA1c and triglyceride levels, enhance antioxidant defense system, attenuated oxidative stress and inflammatory markers, decreased the risk of diabetic retinopathy, and lower the burden of carotid atherosclerosis by regular consumption of various fruits and vegetables.